Quality

 Basic Policy

-The Mitsubishi Electric Group engages in universal design under the principle of “creating user-friendly products and comfortable living environments that benefit as many people as possible.”
-To achieve user-friendliness and comfortable living in the true sense of the words, we are committed to providing products and living environments that offer a high level of satisfaction to as many people as possible.
+The Mitsubishi Electric Group has established the philosophy of “creating user-friendly products and comfortable living environments for many people” as the foundation of its universal design development.
+To achieve true user-friendliness and comfortable living, we are committed to providing products and living environments that offer a high level of satisfaction to as many people as possible.

 We have applied the concept of universal design (UD) to home appliances such as air conditioners and refrigerators, as well as to public equipment such as elevators, by considering the needs of all users.
 This approach is continuing to evolve.

-The Universal Design Guidelines are a comprehensive set of standards that apply to a wide range of product development to ensure usability of our products by all users, including children, senior citizens, and people with physical disabilities.
-These guidelines address the changes in human characteristics that occur with age and consider various disabilities.
-They are organized around four key perspectives: recognition, identification, physical use, and safety/usability.
+The UD Guidelines are standards applied to a wide range of product development to ensure usability of our products by all users, including children, the elderly and those with disabilities.
+These guidelines summarize considerations for changes in human characteristics due to aging and disabilities, and are structured around four perspectives: "cognition," "identification," "physical," and "safety and usability."

 UD-Checker, the Universal Design Evaluation System

-UD-Checker is Mitsubishi Electric’s proprietary tool that can be used by both industrial designers and engineers to evaluate universal design qualities.
+UD-Checker is Mitsubishi Electric’s original tool that can be used by both designers and engineers to evaluate universal design qualities.

-This tool shows four quantitative measures of universal design, namely recognition, identification, physical use, and safety/usability, indicating specific design aspects for development and improving the efficiency of product development.
+This tool shows four perspectives: "cognition," "identification," "physical," and "safety and usability," indicating specific design aspects for development and improving the efficiency of product development.
 The UD-Checker is used on a wide variety of Mitsubishi Electric Group products from home appliances and public equipment to industrial equipment.

 The UD-Checker’s Four Evaluation Criteria